JuliaGaussianProcesses/Stheno.jl/README.md

 Example usage will be made available in the near future.

+This is not to say that there would be no value in the creation of a separate package that extends Stheno to handle, for example, non-Gaussian likelihoods.

 ## The Elephant in the Room
 You can't currently perform gradient-based kernel parameter optimisation in Stheno.
-This an automatic-differentiation related issue, which will definitely be resolved in 0.7 / 1.0 once [Capstan.jl](https://github.com/JuliaDiff/Capstan.jl) or some other [Cassette.jl](https://github.com/jrevels/Cassette.jl)-based AD package is available.
+This an automatic-differentiation related issue, which will definitely be resolved in the 1.0 timeline, once [Capstan.jl](https://github.com/JuliaDiff/Capstan.jl) or some other [Cassette.jl](https://github.com/jrevels/Cassette.jl)-based AD package is available, and [DiffRules.jl](https://github.com/JuliaDiff/DiffRules.jl) has support for Linear Algebra primitives.
 There's not a lot more to say than that really.
 Apologies.

+## Things that are definitely up for grabs
+Obviously, improvements to code documentation are always welcome, and if you want to write add some units tests, please feel free.
+In terms of larger items that require some attention, here are some thoughts:
+- An implementation of SVI from [Gaussian Processes for Big Data](https://arxiv.org/abs/1309.6835).
+- Kronecker-factored matrices: this is quite a general issue which might be best be addressed by the creation of a separate package.
+It would be very helpful to have an implementation of the `AbstractMatrix` interface which implements multiplication, inversion, eigenfactorisation etc, which can then be utilised in Stheno.
+- All the Stochastic Differential Equation representation of GP related optimisations.
+See Arno Solin's thesis for a primer.
+This is quite a big problem that should probably be tackled in pieces.
+- Primitives for multi-output GPs: although Stheno does fundamentally have support for multi-output GPs, in the same way that it's helpful to implement so-called "fat" nodes in Automatic Differentiation systems, it may well be helpful to implement specialised multi-output processes in Stheno for performance's sake.
+- Moving stuff from the `src/util` directory to the appropriate upstream package.
+There are two candidates here: block_arrays.jl and toeplitz.jl being moved to BlockArrays.jl and Toeplitz.jl respectively.
+This will likely involve making significant changes to the existing code such that it satisfies the requirements of both Stheno, and the relevant upstream package.
+This is a slightly strange item as it will ultimately involve removing a significant amount of code from Stheno.
+This is a good thing though.
+- Some decent benchmarks: development has not focused on performance so far, but it would be extremely helpful to have a wide range of benchmarks so that we can begin to ensure that time is spent optimally.
+This would involve comparing against [GaussianProcesses.jl](https://github.com/STOR-i/GaussianProcesses.jl), but also some other non-Julia packages.

+If you are interested in any of the above, please either open an issue or PR.
+Better still, if there's something not listed here that you think would be good to see, please open an issue to start a discussion regarding it.